Martin Dzúr: Career and activities

 Dzúr joined the Slovak army for military draft service in 1941.
 However, he left the Slovak army and defected to the Soviet Union in January 1943.
 He joined both the Soviet forces and the illegal Czechoslovak Communist Party in 1943.
 Then he began to serve in the 119th brigade of the Red Army.
 Following World War II he became a captain in the Soviet-assisted Czechoslovak independent brigade in 1946.

 In 1959, Dzúr was made deputy defense minister.
 He was appointed defense minister under President Ludvík Svoboda in April 1968, replacing Bohumír Lomský in the post.
 He was a colonel general when he was named as the minister of defense.
 Four months after Dzúr's appointment the Soviet Union invaded Czechoslovakia in August 1968.

 In the immediate aftermath of the invasion, Dzúr was arrested in his office by two Soviet military officers.
 Ivan Yershov, Soviet chief of staff during the invasion, stated in 1989 that Dzúr initially refused to take orders from the Soviets, arguing that only Alexander Dubček, leader of the Czechoslovak communist party, could give orders to him.
 However, Andrei Grechko, the former commander of the Warsaw Pact, told Dzúr by telephone that "if a single Czechoslovak soldier fired so much as one shot, he would personally hang Dzúr from the first tree."
 Dzúr was allowed only to call Dubček to inform him of the invasion.
-On 28 September 1968 Dzúr increased the number of Czech military areas accessible to Soviet troops.
+On 28 September 1968 Dzúr increased the number of Czechoslovak military areas accessible to Soviet troops.

 Dzúr was elected to the communist party's central committee in 1971.
 His term as defense minister ended on 11 January 1985 when he retired from office due to ill health.
 Milán Václavík replaced him in the post.